 The fracturing of the Paragard IUD has already prompted many lawsuits against the device's manufacturer.
 Currently, there are around 60 individual Paragard fracture lawsuits pending in the federal court system.
 All of these cases involve the same basic allegations: that the Paragard IUD had a design defect that caused it to fracture inside the body during removal.

 A "class action" MDL (multidistrict litigation) for the Paragard IUD fracture lawsuits is probably going to officially happen before the end of the year.
 A group of Paragard IUD plaintiffs has already filed a motion asking the Judicial Panel on Multidistrict Litigation (JPML) to consolidate all pending and future Paragard IUD fracture cases into a new MDL.
 This request will most likely be granted in December.
 (Teva's lawyers are arguing that there are not enough cases and this entire litigation as been trumped up by victims' mass tort lawyers who are trying to make a buck.)

 April 2, 2021 Update: The MDL class action was created, in spite of Teva's attorneys protestations.
-All Paragard IUD cases in federal court will be transferred to Northern District of Georgia. under Judge Leigh Martin May.
+All Paragard IUD cases in federal court are now transferred to Northern District of Georgia. under Judge Leigh Martin May.